 Do you think it's hard to make your own cake pops?
 No!
 These simple cake balls are surprisingly easy and fun to make as well as eat.
 They make a great party food snack for kids as well as for adults.

+Hmmm.
 Cake balls.
 Cake pops.
 Balls.
 Pops.
 Balls.
-Whatever you want to call these, they are fun, tasty and absolutely morish.
-We didn’t have these when I was a child but even so, they remind me of the type of treats we used to get a children’s parties.
+Whatever you want to call these, they are fun, tasty and incredibly moreish.
+We didn't have these when I was a child but even so, they remind me of the type of treats we used to get a children's parties.